The UC-VEGLIFESTYLE & NUTRITION COURSE

 While registration is not required, you are welcome to contact UC-VEG for more information.

-We look forward to meeting you at the start of the next round on Wednesday or Thursday.
+We look forward to meeting you at the start of the next round on Thursday.

 Best of Health!